PathwayCommons/grounding-search/paper.md

 The database is built using a dynamic indexing approach, with Elasticsearch.
 The system includes facilities to download the latest set of identifiers and associated metadata from NCBI Gene (including DNA, genes, and proteins in H. sapiens, M. musculus, S. cerevisiae, D. melanogaster, E. coli, C. elegans, A. thaliana, R. norvegicus, D. rerio, SARS-CoV-2, and extensible to other organisms), ChEBI (including small molecules, e.g. drugs), and UniProt (including proteins for cross-referencing NCBI Gene identifiers) to build the database.
 This indexing process is exposed as a top-level command, integrated with the search server itself, so that data sources can automatically be kept fresh on a regular basis.
 The indices of the grounding service can be exported to an external repository (e.g. Zenodo) and directly imported in order to provide a means of referencing a particular version of an index and to reduce the need to manually build an index for researchers that reuse the grounding service in their own projects.

-The grounding service operates by making queries on the database, with the query string normalised -- i.e. the string has punctuation removed, the case is normalised, and embeddings are considered (e.g. “TNF-α” is considered the same as “tnf alpha”).
+The grounding service operates by making queries on the database, with the query string normalised -- i.e. the string has punctuation removed, the case is normalised (e.g. “TNF-a” is considered the same as “tnf alpha”).
 A fuzzy query and a precise query are made to the database to ensure that both exact matches and near matches are included in the initial results.
 These initial results are processed with a multithreaded ranking approach.
 The Sørensen–Dice coefficient is used to rank the initial results based on each entity's official name and synonyms, considering each entity's best-case score.

 The Sørensen–Dice coefficient, $s_i$, for the $i$th synonym, is given as follows, where